 THDA will review and evaluate only those materials submitted in compliance with the requirements of this QAP.
+ATHDA is not responsible for missing, inaccurate, or incomplete documentation.

-THDA will not evaluate any materials submitted outside the deadlines for submission of such materials and will assume no obligation to request additional information from applicants for any purpose.
+THDA will not evaluate any materials submitted outside the deadlines for submission of such materials and will assume no obligation to request additional information from Applicants for any purpose.

 THDA may require additional information and/or documentation if THDA determines that additional information is necessary for clarification and/or explanation.
-THDA's review of documents submitted with any Initial Application, including Initial Applications or documents submitted in connection with Housing Credit reserved or allocated under this QAP is for THDA's own purposes and is not for the purpose of advising, certifying, representing or warranting to others as to the feasibility or viability of any proposed development.
+THDA's review of documents submitted with any Initial Application, including Initial Applications or documents submitted in connection with Housing Credit reserved or allocated under this QAP, is for THDA's own purposes and is not for the purpose of advising, certifying, representing or warranting to others as to the feasibility or viability of any proposed development.